 Girish Kulkarni

-I am a faculty member in the Department of Theoretical Physics of the Tata Institute of Fundamental Research (TIFR) in Mumbai, India, and the head of a partner group of the Max Planck Institute of Astronomy (MPIA) of Heidelberg, Germany.
+I am a faculty member in the Department of Theoretical Physics of the Tata Institute of Fundamental Research (TIFR) in Mumbai, India.

 My research is in the area of astrophysics and cosmology.
 I study the properties of the universe in the first billion years of its existence.
 Some of the questions I try to answer are how did the temperature of the universe evolve throughout the cosmic history; when and how did the first stars, black holes, and galaxies form; and what is the nature of dark matter.
 In my work, I collaborate closely with experimentalists as part of programmes such as SKA, REACH and XQR-30 that exploit some of the biggest current and upcoming astronomical facilities across the world.